 One of the newer hotels in the area and refurbished as a 4 star as opposed to it’s sister hotel around the corner (Charles Central) which is the 3 star option.
 Rooms are nicely turned out but space does vary as it is a re-partitioned old-style apartment block.
 Nice public area with the conservatory roof.
 Many small restaurants and bars in the area.
 You have a 30 second walk to the Krizikova metro station and it’s three stops to Wenceslas Square (Mustek) or its a 25 minute walk.
 Galerie Royale also has a discount to the Holmes Place fitness/wellness opposite.

 Recommended as the “no frills” 3 star of choice.
 Everything is clean, modern, smart and functional right down to the vending machines and help-yourself continental breakfast bar.
 This is an exact copy of the Austrian “ETAP” chain for people who want a cheap, secure place with as little overhead as possible.
 You are 100 metres from the nearest metro/tram which will get you into the centre in 5 mins.
 Note that one side faces the railway tracks and although soundproofed windows cut out most of the noise, you can still feel it.

 3 Star – Hotel Karlin

 Looking for Prague Karlin hotels that are cheap, well connected and off the beaten track then try this place.
-I’ll let you into a little secret here, anybody who comes to my office who has to expense their own trip will stay here.
+I’ll let you into a little secret here, when I worked at the Ericsson HQ in Karlin, anybody who came to my office who had to expense their own trip would stay here.
 The rooms are very basic and mostly twins or marriage beds but it’s all neat and clean.
 The hotel reconfigured itself and turned the ground floor and basement into one of the most popular restaurants in the area.
 Two very good pubs within 10 seconds walk.
 You have a tram stop 100 metres away or the metro is less than a 5 minute walk.